JackBister/leoparser/README.md

 `REP r "cmds"` repeats the commands contained within the quotes r times.
 Quotes are optional if you want to repeat a single statement.

 All commands must be followed by a ., except for REP. All commands are case insensitive.
 Leonardo starts at position (0,0) facing (1,0).

+##Notice to would-be cheaters
+I don't know if this assignment will be reused for next years' class, but if it is I would heavily recommend against copying this code.
+Since this code has been submitted to Kattis you will in all likelihood get caught for plagiarizing and punished accordingly.